1Password/arboard/README.md

 but the [LinuxClipboardKind](https://docs.rs/arboard/latest/arboard/enum.LinuxClipboardKind.html)
 selector lets you operate on the `Primary` or `Secondary` clipboard selections (if supported).

-However, Wayland is becoming the majority default as of 2025 (with some distributions) even considering the removal of X by default.
+However, Wayland is becoming the majority default as of 2025.
+Some distributions are even considering the removal of X by default.
 To support Wayland correctly, `arboard` users should enable the `wayland-data-control` feature.
 If enabled, it will be prioritized over the X clipboard.

-Wayland support is not enabled by default because it may be counterintuitive to some users: it relies on the data-control extension protocols, which _are not_ support all Wayland compositors.
+Wayland support is not enabled by default because it may be counterintuitive to some users: it relies on the data-control protocol extension(s), which _are not_ supported by all Wayland compositors.
 You can check compositor support on `wayland.app`:
 - [ext-data-control-v1](https://wayland.app/protocols/ext-data-control-v1)
 - [wlr-data-control-unstable-v1](https://wayland.app/protocols/wlr-data-control-unstable-v1)